 What you need to know about COVID-19

-Coronavirus Disease 2019 (COVID-19) is a new disease that causes respiratory illness in people and can spread from person to person.
+Coronavirus Disease 2019 (COVID-19) is a disease that causes respiratory illness in people and can spread from person to person.

 People of all ages can be infected.
 Older adults and people with pre-existing medical conditions like asthma, diabetes and heart disease may be more likely to become severely ill if infected.